uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The Settlement Agreement identified the historic importance and reconciliation potential of such remembering by establishing a special fund for projects that would commemorate the residential school experience, and by assigning a role in the approval of these projects to the Truth and Reconciliation Commission of Canada.

 As previously noted in this report’s section about the Commission’s activities, commemoration projects across the country were funded under the terms of the Settlement Agreement.
-Twenty million dollars were set aside for Aboriginal communities and various<!--x-->
-partners and organizations to undertake community-based, regional or national projects.
+Twenty million dollars were set aside for Aboriginal communities and various <!-- page 339 -->partners and organizations to undertake community-based, regional or national projects.
 The Commission evaluated and made recommendations to the Department of Aboriginal Affairs and Northern Development Canada, which was responsible for administering the funding for the commemoration projects.

 Unlike more conventional state commemorations, which have tended to reinforce Canada’s story as told through colonial eyes, residential school commemorative projects challenged and recast public memory and national history.